Written by: Greg Ellifritz

 The Renegade “Cozy Partner” ankle holster is very popular.
 It is comfortable, but best used for very light guns.
 Unless you have very thin legs, it won’t fit around your boot, but must actually be worn around your leg.
 Heavy guns WILL fall out of it when running if you purchase the version without the thumb strap!
 The other downside is that it takes two hands to reholster.

-The Uncle Mike’s holster is actually pretty decent, especially if you wear it around a boot.
+The Uncle Mike’s holster is actually OK, especially if you wear it around a boot.
 I don’t think it is as comfortable around the ankle as some of the others, but it is very inexpensive.

 Other good brands of ankle holsters are Bianchi, Desantis, and Galco.